adilsaid64/adilsaid64/README.md

 ### [Predicting Customer Satisfaction from Yelp Reviews using NLP](https://github.com/adilsaid64/yelp-reviews)

+The goal of this project is to build a machine learning model that can predict whether customers are satisfied or not based on the reviews they have written.

+**Results:** Learned the basics of Natrual Language Processsing, applying Count Vectorizer and using Naive Bayes Classiffiers.
+Built an a model thats 93% accurate at predicting customer satisfaction.

+**Skills:** Natrual Langauge Processing, Naive Bayes Classifiers, Count Vectorizer, Text Processing

 ### [Behavior Driven Subscriptions](https://github.com/adilsaid64/behavior-driven-subscriptions)

 The project aimed to increase paid membership by identifying customers less likely to enroll and offering them targeted incentives.